A Guide to Mastering Animation Production Planning

 7. Complexity Analysis

 Assess the level of complexity in characters, props, environments, and effects to ensure accurate budgeting and scheduling.
+This is best to be done with consultancy of an expert in the challenges and subjects you're facing.

 8. Script Breakdown and Content Analysis